marylee513/pm566_midterm/Midterm.md

 T2DM related variables (fasting glucose, blood glucose after 120 minutes, and HbA1c) were included in this particular study.

+\*Ultra-Processed Food Definition and Classification Ultra-processed foods are defined as food items that go through multiple manipulated process before people purchase or eat them.
+A total of 1167 food items (including ingredients) were collected at baseline visit and a total of 807 food items were collected were collected at follow-up visit using 24-hour dietary recalls (24HRs).
+Two reviewers conducted following two processes independently.
+Firstly, reviewers used NOVA classification to group food items into 4 groups: unprocessed and minimally processed foods, processed culinary ingredients, processed foods, and ultra-processed foods (UPFs).
+Secondly, reviewers grouped the first 3 groups into non-UPFs group, so only two groups were resulted.
+After grouping, reviewers had disagreements on food item classification, reviewers share own perspectives to seek an agreement.
+In general, UPF classification criteria were as following: the major ingredient of a food item; how the food is made in the U.S. normally; the way most people get the food – purchase from a grocery store or homemade.

 ``` r
 metaair <- readRDS("/Users/yiping/Desktop/Epi research/OneDrive - University of Southern California/MetaChem/metaair.rds")
 UPFMean_grams <- read_excel("/Users/yiping/Desktop/Epi research/USC-Liz/independent research - UPF/UPF% calculation2/UPFgrams_baseline.xlsx")